TimCinel/ActionSheetPicker/README.md

  I'm gonna go build my own **ActionSheetPicker**, with blackjack and hookers. (c)

-`pod 'ActionSheetPicker-3.0', '~> 1.0.6' `
+`pod 'ActionSheetPicker-3.0', '~> 1.0.7 `

 New ActionSheetPicker, with fix crashes, new pickers and additions.
-I megre most of all fixes to TimCinel's branch already.
+I merge most of all fixes to TimCinel's branch already.

 _Regards, Petr Korolev_